antvis/G6/packages/site/docs/manual/middle/plugins/autoZoomTooltip.en.md

 ---
-title: How to auto zoom tooltip & ContextMenu when zoom canvas
+title: How to Auto Zoom Tooltip & ContextMenu When Zooming Graph
 order: 1
 ---